 But for optimal fire protection – I strongly recommend that you have a fire escape plan in place, even if you live alone.

 2. Exchanging Heavy Tools and Appliances For Lighter Ones

-I have an elderly friend who has always cooked with cast iron pans and now that she is in her 80’s – it’s very difficult for her to manage those pans, but she has been insisting on it.
+I have an elderly friend who has always cooked with cast iron pans and now that she is in her 80’s – it’s very difficult for her to manage those heavy items, but she keeps insisting on using them.

 Well, just a few days ago she informed me that she has been experiencing severe pain in her wrists and after a visit to her doctor, she has been diagnosed with Carpal Tunnel Syndrome and she may have to have surgery to correct the damage.

 Now, if she had just switched over to some lighter weight pots and pans years ago – this may not have had to happen.
 Of course, we’ll never know for sure but my point is – why cause damage to yourself when you don’t have to?

 Further down in this article I give a recommendation on some extremely lightweight pots and pans.

 You will also want to look at the weight of crockpots, teakettles, etc. Anything that you can exchange for a smaller and/or lighter version would be of benefit.

 3. Avoid Loose Clothing and Jewelry While Cooking

 Something that I used to see A LOT as an Occupational Therapist was my home patients demonstrating their cooking to me while they wore a long, loose shawl or sleeves that were dangling from their arms or long chains of beaded costume jewelry.
 I have to admit – those drove me nuts!